-The internal layout at ground floor has been altered more than 20 years ago.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property has had a conservatory added more than 20 years ago and the kitchen partition between the living room has been partially removed.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.